M-J-Robbins/good-email-code/email-code/link-button.md

   Because outlook doesn't respect padding very well we need to make a few changes to get this working, first up is to reset the padding using `mso-padding-alt`

+### Set underline colour for Windows mail
+  It appears that Windows Mail doesn't respect `text-decoration: none;` or the MSO specific value of `text-underline: none` so we can't remove the underline.
+We can however change the colour of it to match the background so we add `text-underline-color:#333`.

 ### Add left and right padding
   {% highlight html %}
   <!--[if mso]><i style="letter-spacing: 25px;mso-font-width:-100%">&nbsp;</i><![endif]-->